Restaurant owner Edwin Zoe learned to love electric cooking by shopping for his first employee: his mom.

 Policymakers hope the shift will allow commercial and apartment buildings — the largest source of greenhouse gas emissions in Denver and many other large cities — to tap into an energy grid increasingly powered by zero-carbon sources like wind and solar.
 Multiple studies have also shown that gas stoves produce pollutants linked to respiratory illnesses like asthma.

-Denver’s pro-electrification rules, however, are now facing a federal lawsuit from the Colorado Restaurant Association, which warns that small mom-and-pop operations could be stuck with the tab to comply with the regulations.
+Denver’s pro-electrification building codes address gas furnaces and water heaters, not gas stoves or other cooking equipment.
+The city is nevertheless facing a federal lawsuit from the Colorado Restaurant Association, which warns that small mom-and-pop operations could face higher costs as their landlords shift to electric heating and try to improve overall energy efficiency.
 Trade groups representing the propane industry and homebuilders have also signed onto the case.

 “It’s not that we’re against making this transition,” said Colin Larson, the policy director of the Colorado Restaurant Association.
 “It’s just that we have not seen any of these public policy proposals recognize the costs that are being foisted on small businesses.”